stevenleonard271/maxchat-message/README.md

 ## Usage

-To run the service locally, follow these steps:

-1. Run this command

-    ```bash
-    npm run start
-    ```

-2. You could access the api using localhost:3000/message

 To run the MaxChat Message API locally, follow these simple steps:

 1. Open your terminal and run the following command: